 - We encourage you to download the fellowship application questions as a PDF or Word document for preparation purposes only.
-Please note that completed applications in Word or as a PDF will not be accepted.
+Please note that completed application questions submitted as a Word or PDF document will not be accepted.
 To apply for the program, you must complete and submit the online application form.

 - Review each application question and the list of required documents before starting the application—contact our team well before the deadline with any questions.

-- Request the required letters of recommendation right away—these usually take the longest to collect.
+- Request the required letters of recommendation right away—these can take some time to collect.

-- Plan ahead: avoid the stress of potential last-minute technical issues by submitting the online application form and uploading the required documents early.
-Remember: if you’re waiting on your letters of recommendation, they can be emailed separately so long as they are submitted before the deadline.
+- Plan ahead!
+Avoid the stress of potential last-minute technical issues by submitting the online application form and uploading all the required documents early.
+Remember—if you’re waiting on your letters of recommendation, they can be emailed separately so long as they are submitted before the deadline.

 We look forward to hearing from you.
 Our team can be reached at 619-531-RISE (7473) or email@example.com with any questions.